dotnet/csharplang/intrinsics.md

 `static` modifier on local functions.
 Such a function would be guaranteed to be emitted as `static` and with the exact signature specified in source code.
 Such a function should be a valid argument to `&` as it contains none of the problems local functions have today.

+### NativeCallableAttribute

+The CLR has a feature that allows for managed methods to be emitted in such a way that they are directly callabe from native code.
+This is done by adding the `NativeCallableAttribute` to methods.
+Such a method is only callable from native code and hence must contain only blittable types in the signature.
+Calling from managed code results in a runtime error.

+This feature would pattern well with this proposal as it would allow:

+- Passing a funtion defined in managed code to native code as a function pointer (via address-of) with no overhead in managed or native code.
+- Runtime can introduce use site errors for such functions in managed code to prevent them from being invoked at compile time.